On optimal tests for rotational symmetry against new classes of hyperspherical distributions: Acknowledgments

 \section{Acknowledgments}

 Eduardo Garc\'ia-Portugu\'es acknowledges support from project PGC2018-097284-B-I00, IJCI-2017-32005, and MTM2016-76969-P from the Spanish Ministry of Science, Innovation and Universities, and the European Regional Development Fund.
-Davy Paindaveine's research is supported by the IAP research network grant \mbox{nr.} P7/06 of the Belgian government (Belgian Science Policy), the Cr\'{e}dit de Recherche J.0113.16 of the FNRS (Fonds National pour la Recherche Scientifique), Communaut\'{e} Fran\c{c}aise de Belgique, and a grant from the National Bank of Belgium.
-Thomas Verdebout's research is supported by the National Bank of Belgium.
+Davy Paindaveine's research is supported by a research fellowship from the Francqui Foundation and the Program of Concerted Research Actions (ARC) of the Universit\'{e} libre de Bruxelles.
+Thomas Verdebout's research is supported by the ARC Program of the Universit\'{e} libre de Bruxelles, the Cr\'{e}dit de Recherche J.0134.18 of the FNRS (Communaut\'{e} Fran\c{c}aise de Belgique), and the National Bank of Belgium.
+The authors would like to thank the Associate Editor and the two anonymous referees for their insightful comments and suggestions that led to a substantial improvement of this work.

 \predate{} \postdate{}